ece29/codetech-task1/README.md

 Overview of the project.

 Project title:ANALYSIS ON MOVIE REVIEWS
-Data Collection
+1.Data Collection
 Acquire the Dataset: Obtain the IMDb Movie Reviews dataset or any other dataset of movie reviews.
 This dataset typically contains reviews labeled as positive or negative.
 2. Data Preprocessing
 Text Cleaning: Remove unwanted characters, punctuations, and correct misspellings.